 Creating an Effective Facebook Cover Photo

-Consider the demographics of your customers and subscribers.
+Among others cover photo best practices, consider the demographics of your customers and subscribers.

 Let’s say your company sells products for babies up to two years old.
 Your target demographic might be a new mother between the ages of 25 and 40.

-A cover photo of college girls in bikinis will certainly draw attention, but it does not draw appropriate attention.
+Some timeline covers of college girls in bikinis will certainly draw attention, but it does not draw appropriate attention.